Dalkey Quarry: History

 Quarrying started in 1815–1817 on Dalkey Hill in order to supply granite for the construction of the new harbour pier at nearby Dún Laoghaire, as well as for the construction of the South Bull Wall (part of the outer defences of Dublin Harbour) and as flagstone for Dublin streets.
+Dalkey granite is known for its hardness when compared to other granites, being "as hard as iron" according to Jim Murphy, a Dublin stonecutter interviewed in 1976.

+According to engineer John Hussey, Dalkey granite is an "engineering granite", suitable for the construction of harbours, breakwaters, lighthouses and slipways.
+Dalkey and Killiney quarries supplied the stone for many of these types of engineering projects in the Dublin area, and owing to their proximity to the sea, the stone easy to transport by ship.

 In the 1840s, stone from the quarry was exported to Newfoundland by Bishop Michael Fleming for the construction of the Basilica of St. John the Baptist in St. John's.
+In the 1860s, a two-ton foundation stone of Dalkey granite was used for the base of the O'Connell Monument in Dublin.

 The quarry was connected to Dún Laoghaire by a light railway, part of whose alignment was later used to build the Dalkey Atmospheric Railway.
 The remaining part of the route is now a public footpath known as The Metals, and much of the original granite paving survives.
 A number of the houses on nearby Ardbrugh Road may have been originally built as quarry staff cottages, though most quarrymen originally squatted or lived in primitive tents.
 The quarry was the scene of major industrial action in the 1820s as quarry workers, who then numbered over 1,000 with their families, looked for better pay and conditions.

 After the construction of the harbour, quarrying only continued sporadically thereafter before finally ending in 1917.
 In 1914, the quarry was taken over by what is now known as Dún Laoghaire–Rathdown County Council (DLRCC), and most of the land was added to the existing Killiney Hill Park thus opening it up to the general public.
 In 1998, the DLRCC drew up proposals to turn the quarry's West Valley into a caravan halting site for travellers.
 The move met with opposition from local residents, climbers, and environmentalists, and the plans were eventually dropped.
 In May 2010, DLRCC angered climbers when they removed several large boulders from the quarry, disrupting climbing routes and potentially damaging other climbing routes in the process.